Solomon-Ojukotimi/Data-cleaning/README.md

-# Data-cleaning
+# Data-cleaning-On-Sql
-This is a basic  project to clean and organise data using sql
+This is a basic  project to clean and organise data of layoffs across the word using sql